Birzebbuga

 Mdina

 On our bus journey to collect my dive tank from its test we detoured to visit Mdina, the ancient capital of Malta.
-Perched high up in the centre of the island and surrounded with huge stone walls built by the Arabs during their occupation of the island in the 11th century, it has remained walled off to this day with only limited traffic allowed into its tiny streets.
+It perches high up in the centre of the island, surrounded with huge stone walls built by the Arabs during their occupation of the island in the 11th century.
+Since then it has remained walled off to this day with only limited traffic allowed into its tiny streets.
 A huge slice of cake and a cuppa at the Fontenella tea rooms provided the energy for wandering amongst the narrow streets lined by the tall walls of the grand palaces of Malta’s ancient families.

-It was a grey day when we visited but still we had good views around the island – to the south we could see the cranes of the docks behind where we are anchored and all the way up the east coast.
+It was a grey day when we visited but still we had good views around the island.
+Looking south we could see the cranes of the docks behind where we are anchored and all the way up the east coast.

 And Some More Things to Fix…..